 Athabasca's authorized share capital consists of an unlimited number of Common Shares without nominal or par value, an unlimited number of first preferred shares, issuable in series, and an unlimited number of second preferred shares, issuable in series, each of which are described below.
-The Company has also issued the 2026 Notes, the Credit Facility, the Unsecured LC Facility and the Warrants that are described below.
+The Company's capital structure includes the 2029 Notes, the Credit Facility, the Unsecured LC Facility, the Duvernay Credit Facility and the Warrants that are described below.

-As at December 31, 2023, 572,352,204 Common Shares were issued and outstanding and no first preferred shares or second preferred shares were issued and outstanding.
-In addition, 3,613,600 Stock Options, 9,272,304 RSUs, 2,625,700 PSUs, 1,454,994 Phantom Share Units, 5,036,925 DSUs, and 29,324 Warrants entitling the holders to purchase 6.7 million Common Shares were issued and outstanding on December 31, 2023.
+As at December 31, 2024, 517,580,684 Common Shares were issued and outstanding and no first preferred shares or second preferred shares were issued and outstanding.
+In addition, 2,690,506 Stock Options, 4,377,164 RSUs, 3,251,400 PSUs, 5,283,094 DSUs, and 29,324 Warrants entitling the holders to purchase 6.7 million Common Shares were issued and outstanding on December 31, 2024.